 About SFi / The Sustainable Fashion Initiative

-The Myron E. Ullman, Jr. School of Design launched the Sustainable Fashion Initiative in August 2018 to cultivate a zero-waste (circular) culture within the fashion program and to advocate for sustainable fashion practices across campus and within the broader Cincinnati community.
+The Myron E. Ullman, Jr. School of Design in collaboration with The OR Foundation (led by Liz Ricketts) launched the Sustainable Fashion Initiative in August 2018 to cultivate a zero-waste (circular) culture within the fashion program and to advocate for sustainable fashion practices across campus and within the broader Cincinnati community.

 Waste is an artifact of a broken fashion system.
 Waste occurs at all points along the lifecycle of our clothing and waste is directly tied to the human exploitation found in the production, consumption and 'waste management' of fashion.